huangjunxin/Facewords/README.md

 ## 1. Inspiration

 When I learn a new language, I often meet some new words in sentences in daily life.
 I can surely understand the meaning after looking up dictionary while I can't classify it and review it later easily.
 This often happens, especially when learning small languages.
+According to the research, the effect of memorizing words through the actual context is more prominent.
+I decided to write this app to assist learning words.

 ## 2. Features